Board of Directors 2019 - 2020

-Helen Cowart, Office and Membership Manager, is often the first point of contact for our members.
+Helen Cowart, Technology and Conference Assistant, is often the first point of contact for our members.
 She really enjoys working for the Glass Art Society because she can support an organization that is all about the medium she loves.
 The majority of Helen’s career has been as a graphic designer.
 Looking for another creative outlet, she started creating kiln-formed glass in 2009.
-At the beginning of 2016, she took a beginning jewelry class at Pratt Fine Arts and has been working on combining her glass and metal work since then.
+At the beginning of 2016, she took a beginning jewelry class at Pratt Fine Arts and has been working on combining her glass and metalwork since then.

 Contact Helen at email@example.com